iVis-at-Bilkent/cytoscape.js-autopan-on-drag/README.md

 ## Description

-An extension to automatically pan when nodes are out of canvas bounds.
+A Cytsocape.js extension to automatically pan when nodes are out of canvas bounds distributed under [The MIT License](https://opensource.org/licenses/MIT).

 ## Dependencies